JaneliaSciComp/SongExplorer/README.md

 we're going to do so with a different recording so that the classifier learns to be insensitive to experimental conditions.

-First let's get some more data bundled with SongExplorer into your home directory:
+First let's get some more data bundled with SongExplorer into your home directory.
+Make a new subfolder in "groundtruth-data" called "round2".
+Then copy "20161207T102314_ch1.wav" from "<path-to-unzipped-executable>/songexplorer/bin/songexplorer/data" into there.
+Like this on the command line:

     $ mkdir groundtruth-data/round2

+    $ cd <path-to-unzipped-executable>/songexplorer/bin/songexplorer/data
-    $ cp $CONDA_PREFIX/songexplorer/data/20161207T102314_ch1.wav \
+    $ cp 20161207T102314_ch1.wav $PWD/groundtruth-data/round2
-            $PWD/groundtruth-data/round2

 Use the `Freeze` button to save the classifier's neural network graph structure and weight parameters into the file format that TensorFlow needs